RezaYM/rezaym.github.io/_pages/projects.md

 * Heterogeneity in customer types is explored by fitting different unsupervised learning methods.

 * Best fitted models are used to provide recommendations in inventory and pricing management by solving a Conic Quadratic optimization problem with Gurobi solver under pyomo.

+### Finding Global Optima of the likelihood function of Multinomial Logit Model (Equivalently Multinomial Logistic Regression)

+* Tuning and performance comparison of *Gradient Descent*, *Coordinate Gradient Descent*, *Stochastic Gradient Descent*, *Barzilai-Borwein*, and *BFGS* methods is done.

+### Near Optimal Hub-selection and Route Design; a Postal Company Case

+* Mixed Integer Program is proposed to take into account timing, location, carrier constraints, and city demographics.

+* Near-optimal solutions provided by Linear relaxation to the problem.